Add to collection

 Nature of science

-The Nature of Science Strand Understanding Science asks us to “Learn about science as a knowledge system: the features of scientific knowledge and the processes by which it is developed; and learn about the ways in which the work of scientists interacts with society.”
+The Nature of Science7 Strand Understanding Science asks us to “Learn about science as a knowledge system: the features of scientific knowledge and the processes by which it is developed; and learn about the ways in which the work of scientists interacts with society.”
 Gaining an understanding of mātauranga Māori is an important way for students to see themselves in science and to develop an understanding of science as one way of knowing about the world.
 See our article The ‘Understanding about science’ strand for more information.

 Related content